 In 2012, Dassault Aviation joined the international Forum of Business Ethical Conduct (IFBEC).
-It is now a member of the IFBEC Steering Committee.

 The purpose of IFBEC is to:

 - promote and forster through "the Global Principles", the development of global, industry-wide ethical standards for the companies that are active in the aerospace and defense business sector.